DreamOfTheRedChamber/system-design-interviews/linkedin/topk.md

 * Question4
 R4 data product design.
 On LinkedIn, connections of an user may have activities like changing a job, sharing an article, having new connection and so on.
 Was asked to create a metric so that you can rank those activities and display the top k, next top k activities to to a user.
 This is open ended questions.
 Discussion covered feature engineering, supervised learning, recommendation system and so on.
 Did not do well in this round.

+* Question5
+Sytem design, top 10 logs in last 60 min.
+Design the entire product, from how to get log data to how to show it in UI.